 Hey, did you know that there was a Polish pope?
 If you didn’t, you’ve got some reading to do, preferable before you come to Poland.
 The Poles are rather fond of John Paul II, especially in Kraków, where he held the position of archbishop and participated in underground resistance movements against the communist regime (yes, he was a little rabble-rouser).
 In, quite literally, every shop you go into, there is something with his face on it.
 Whether it be a picture, a statue, a plate, or a four-foot-tall bedazzled bust, you can take him home with you.
 Honestly, if you like John Paul II, or Jan Paweł II, as the Poles call him, there’s an entire country where you will be welcome and can find appropriate home decor.

 The Baltic Coast is simply rife with amber, which has been, historically, a major market in Poland.
 Back in the day, Kraków became a major trading post simply because it was along the amber trading route.
 The tradition holds true today: In Kraków, as well as other major cities, you can find amber for very reasonable prices.
 There’s everything from dragons carved out of amber to modest pieces of jewelry to statement jewelry to foot-tall statues carved out of amber.
 These last will be the most expensive, but you can also find very pretty jewelry for cheap (again, if you’re pulling from a bank account filled with USD).
-There are shops that specialize in amber jewelry, but my mother and I enjoyed the amber stalls in the Sukiennice in Kraków.
+There are shops that specialize in amber jewelry, but my mother and I enjoyed the amber stalls in the Sukiennice in Kraków (the old trading post that dates back to medieval Kraków – one of the best spots for Polish souvenirs!).
 I’m not sure if that’s the cheapest or the best amber jewelry, but it was very atmospheric; buying amber in one of the traditional trading spots in Kraków was good fun.

 You should also be aware that there are different kinds of amber: white, brown (the reddish-color that most of us think of when we think of amber), yellow, and green.
 Oh, the combinations you can make with those colors!
 Note: The white amber is the rarest variety, and is consequently the most expensive.

-As far as prices go for the pottery, it’s very reasonable when you’re in Poland.
+As far as prices go for the pottery, it’s very reasonable in the motherland, making it one of the best Polish souvenirs you can get.
 Pieces range anywhere from 10 złoty for an ornament bulb to 500 złoty for a chicken-shaped serving platter.
 The same pieces would probably cost double in the United States – at least, the numbers would be double.
 Remember the exchange rate (a 500 złoty chicken serving platter is, right now, about $135 in Poland; it would probably cost upwards of $800 in the US).

 Textiles were once a major industry in this part of Europe.
 Everywhere you go in Poland, you can find beautiful bolts of cloth, as well as lace and embroidered pieces.
 Many of the cloth products are handmade, hand-painted, hand-dyed, or hand-embroidered (if you’re in a straight-up souvenir shop, this won’t be the case, but it’s not too hard to find a cloth or clothing store).
 Again, these products come at reasonable prices, especially considering that embroidering by hand is a pain in the butt (take it from someone who never got past the basic cross-stitch sketched out on a pillowcase).
 If you’re into traditional Polish costumes, then these cloth shops are the places to go.
 You can find handmade, hand-embroidered traditional Polish costumery for about 100 złoty and up (depending on how elaborate the stitching is).